thenitro/Dynamic-Texture-Atlas-Generator/README.md

 Or you can select which font (specifying characters) you'd like to register as a Bitmap Font, using a string or passing a Regular TextField as a parameter.
 This extension could save you a lot of time specially if you'll be coding mobile apps with the [starling framework](http://www.starling-framework.org/).

-# version 0.9 #
+# version 0.9.5 #
-- Added Bitmap Font creation support
-- Added the
+- Added the fromClassVector static function.
+Thank you Thomas Haselwanter
-- Scaling also applies to filters.
-- Added Margin and PreserveColor Properties

 ### Features ###

-* Dynamic creation of a Texture Atlas from a MovieClip (flash.display.MovieClip) container that could act as a sprite sheet
+* Dynamic creation of a Texture Atlas from a MovieClip (flash.display.MovieClip) container that could act as a sprite sheet, or from a Vector of Classes
 * Filters made to the objects are captured
 * Color transforms (tint, alpha) are optionally captured
 * Scales the objects (and also the filters) to a specified value